 Day 1: Arrive Venice, Italy

-Day 2: Bicycle Venice and along the Piave River
+Day 2: Bicycle Venice to Treviso around the Lagoon

 Day 7: Cortina to Val Badia, Corvara

 Highlights: Spectacular Alpine scenery, cable car ride for lunch on top of the DolomitesAnother day another pass!
 You'll take on Passo Falzarego this morning - a beautiful ride featuring heart-stopping views.
 At the top of the pass take a cable car ride further up the mountain for a picnic lunch, or head downhill to a restaurant in town.

 Distance: 37 km (23 miles).
 Meals: B, D.Lodging: Hotel Col Alto Corvara

 Highlights: One of bicycling's classic rides, the historic four passes surrounding Sella MassifThis morning you have the opportunity to pedal the classic Sella Massif on the Dolomite High Road.
 This 53 km loop features 6,500 feet of climbing over 4 famous passes and has been a regular feature of the Giro d'Italia.

 Distance: Up to 53 km (33 miles).
 Meals: B, D.Lodging: Hotel Col Alto Corvara

 Highlights: Brunico, Alpine villages, special farewell dinnerThe Badia Valley is home to small alpine villages and views that extend to the Austrian Alps in the north.
 Our destination is the charming alpine town of Brunico.
 If the day doesn't feel complete without climbing a pass there is no need to worry.
 You can take the challenging ride to the top of Stalle Pass and the border of Austria.
 Otherwise, spend the afternoon exploring the narrow streets and the perched castle overlooking Brunico.
 Tonight we'll have a festive final dinner to celebrate our ride.